khashayarghajar/README/CONTRIBUTING.md

 ### Contribution Guidelines

-Please ensure your pull request adheres to the following guidelines:

-- Suggested Github Profile READMEs should be beautiful or stand out in some way.
-- Make an individual pull request for each suggestion.
-- Can suggest for different categories as well.
+### Testing

+### Submitting changes
+- Always write a clear log message for your commits .
+One-line messages are fine for any changes .

+### Coding conventions
+- I indent using two spaces `soft tabs` .
+- Make sure your text editor is set to remove trailing whitespace.
+- Check your spelling and grammar.
 - Start the Name with a capital.
-- Check your spelling and grammar.
-- Make sure your text editor is set to remove trailing whitespace.

-Thank you for your suggestions!
+Thanks! ❤️